 John has been listed in The Best Lawyers in America® since 2007 in the health care law area.
 He has also been recognized by Pennsylvania Super Lawyers® and has garnered an AV® Preeminent distinction, the highest available mark for professional excellence from Martindale-Hubbell’s® Peer Review Ratings.

 John is a former adjunct professor of law at both the Widener University School of Law and the Villanova University School of Law, where he taught federal income tax and health care related courses for over 15 years.
 John speaks and writes on transaction, governance, regulatory and compliance matters, and he has been published in many health care and tax related publications, such as Health Connections, Health Law Digest, the Pennsylvania Bar Association Quarterly and the New Jersey Law Journal.
-He is the author of Bloomberg BNA’s Tax Management Portfolio’s “Nonprofit Healthcare Organizations: Federal Income Tax Issues” (3rd Edition at publisher) and “Joint Ventures Involving Tax-Exempt Organizations.”
+He is the author of Bloomberg BNA’s Tax Management Portfolio’s “Nonprofit Healthcare Organizations: Federal Income Tax Issues” (3rd Edition) and “Joint Ventures Involving Tax-Exempt Organizations.”